FrSkyRC/RF_Feedback_Group/README.md

 • Description how to reproduce the bug
 • If possible a screenshot or video, it is worth 1000 words :)

+> [!IMPORTANT]
+> When providing feedback on the issue, please specify the Radio/Transmitter model, Receiver model, and the current firmware version.

 Thanks again for your help on this feedback section, we hope it becomes better and better to fulfill all your demands!